isomerpages/moe-nanchiauhigh/_our-resources/Admission to NCHS/School Transfer.md

-Please submit your application by **31 October**.
+Please submit your application by&nbsp;**31 October**.
 Successful applicants will be notified by 30 November.

 **FOR ASSISTANCE**